hongminhcbg/gcp-ace/cloud_iap.md

 ## Cloud IAP

 ### Identity aware proxy
 ```
 - single point of control for managing user access to web or cloud resource
-- manage ssh and http based on resources
+- manage ssh and http(s) based on resources
 ```

 ### Usage
 ```
 - ssh from private IP